raspberrypilearning/3D-scene/en/step_5.md

 </div>

 --- task ---
-Program your sprites into layers by programming them.
-You can keep it simple and just use the `front layer`{:class="block3looks"} and `back layer`{:class="block3looks"} if you like, or create multiple layers for more complex projects.
+Progmram you sprites into layers.
+You can simply program your sprites into two layers and use the `front layer`{:class="block3looks"} and `back layer`{:class="block3looks"}.

 --- collapse ---
 ---
-title: Program your sprites into layers
+title: Program your sprites with front and back layers
 ---

-This project uses front and back layers to make the cats appear to circle the globe:
+This project uses only front and back layers to make the cats appear to circle the globe:

 **Cats Around the World**: [See inside](https://scratch.mit.edu/projects/444530974/editor){:target="_blank"}